taskrabbit/pie/README.md

 ### Usage

-Check out the getting started wiki entry.
+Check out the getting started doc or step through the annotated source.

 ### What does it look like?

-Kinda mvc-ish, there's an app object, views, router, i18n, resource loader, models, native extensions, etc.
+Kinda mvc-ish, there's an app object, views, router, i18n, resource loader, models, ajax interface, native extensions, etc.

 ### How big is it?